Working in a Silo:

 Development languages are one of the tools you should evaluate.
 Is your company dependent on C++, C#, Objective C, Java, Javascript, or some other language?
 Each programming language will present new challenges for localization and internationalization and these should be understood to streamline processes.

-Content, Data and data formats: This includes the ingestion and required deliverable formats need to be considered in whole enterprise localization processes as well as the tools used to store the content.
+Content, Data, and data formats: This includes the ingestion and required deliverable formats that need to be considered in whole enterprise localization processes as well as the tools used to store the content.
 If your development teams decide to change the data formats can your localization tools support it or adapt to the new needs?
 I include data in the Venn Diagram rather than content not to denigrate the importance of content (which I believe is essential), but to ensure that there is an analysis of the form as well as the content.
 Without understanding both it is difficult to design an effective strategy.

-Community: You need to create and support a community of localization practitioners if youwant consistent and sustainable long-term localization at your company.
+Community: You need to create and support a community of localization practitioners if you want consistent and sustainable long-term localization at your company.

 One thought on “Whole Enterprise Localization”